dogsheep/github-to-sqlite/README.md

 If you are using an `auth.json` file you can omit the username to retrieve the starred repos for the authenticated user.

+## Fetching users that have starred specific repos

+The `stargazers` command fetches the users that have starred the specified repos.

+    $ github-to-sqlite stargazers github.db simonw/datasette dogsheep/github-to-sqlite

+You can specify one or more repository using `owner/repo` syntax.

+Users fetched using this command will be inserted into the `users` table.
+Many-to-many records showing which repository they starred will be added to the `stars` table.

 ## Scraping dependents for a repository

 The GitHub dependency graph can show other GitHub projects that depend on a specific repo, for example [simonw/datasette/network/dependents](https://github.com/simonw/datasette/network/dependents).